Here’s a list of some of the annual library updates I’ve sent out at for the New Year:

 - The satirical Strangers with Candy was patterned after the drug-abusing prostitute Florrie Fisher.

-- In the book Humble Pi, I learned that it’s kind of obvious that the rotation of the Earth (a day) has nothing to do with the revolution of the Earth around the sun (a sidereal year).
-What’s fascinating is that the year can also be defined by the seasons (a tropical year).
+- In the book Humble Pi, I learned that there are different definitions of a year.
+It can also be defined by the seasons (a tropical year).
 As the Earth moves a bit on its axis, a tropical year and a sidereal year differ slightly.

 - Ruth Belville was known as the Greenwich Time Lady.
 Each day, she would go to the Greenwich Observatory and set her pocket watch to the Shepard Master Clock and then go around London selling the time by setting people’s watches.